General spin models from noncollinear spin density functional theory and spin-cluster expansion: Application

+The sum $\sum_{i,j}$ runs over all ordered pairs with $i \neq j$ (self-terms are excluded), and each pair is counted twice.
 We included all possible two-body pairs (Fe--Fe, Fe--Ge, and Ge--Ge).
-By constructing symmetry-adapted basis functions, the number of independent SCE coefficients excluding the constant term resulted in 324.
+While the Ge moment is largely induced and therefore small, including Ge-related pairs avoids imposing an \textit{a priori} truncation and lets their contributions be assessed quantitatively.
+By constructing symmetry-adapted basis functions, the number of independent SCE coefficients excluding the constant term resulted in 196.
 This SCE model is equivalent to the generalized Heisenberg model consisting of the isotropic exchange term, DMI, and anisotropic symmetric interaction term as